sxs-collaboration/spectre/docs/DevGuide/ParallelExecutable/Concepts.md

 Charm++ provides a special notation to simplify expression of such control structures, but this requires writing specialized interface files that are parsed by Charm++.
 SpECTRE does not support this;
-rather we split the executable into a set of user-defined phases.
+rather we split the executable into a set of phases.
 In each phase, each parallel component will execute a user-defined list of actions.